Insight

 More AI-generated code means exponentially more pull requests to review.
 When engineers are orchestrating 5+ agents simultaneously, the PR queue can become unmanageable overnight.

 The solution isn't "review faster."
-It's building AI-powered code review systems that filter noise, grade comment quality, intelligently route PRs to the right reviewer based on expertise and availability, and flag high-risk changes that need extra scrutiny.
+It's building agent-based code review platforms that filter noise, grade comment quality, intelligently route PRs to the right reviewer based on expertise and availability, and flag high-risk changes that need extra scrutiny.
 The companies ahead on this are building sophisticated internal review platforms with dedicated agents for defect detection, best practices enforcement, and security scanning — each generating comments that are then filtered, merged, and ranked before a human sees them.

 Adoption Is Slower Than You Think